judgecrypto/judgecoin/README.md

 - 60 second block target
 - 110 confirmations for blocks to mature

+Help support the devs by <a href=" http://judgecoin.com/DONATE/tabid/97/Default.aspx" target="_blank">donating</a> Judgecoin or Bitcoin by using the in-app "DONATE" link.
-"Help support Judge Crypto by donating Judge Coin or Bitcoin.
-Your donation helps pay for coin related services, future developments, or sometimes just a reward for putting out a truly fair coin without a premine, instamine, or IPO."
+ Your donation helps pay for coin related services, future developments, or sometimes just a reward for putting out a truly fair coin without a premine, instamine, or IPO.